OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 Even though there are special `flask_restful` and `flask_jsonpify` packages creating REST/JSON services seems to be not so smooth with Flask as it is with ASP.NET Core.
 I believe it is not only my lack of experience with it because some parts of my code are based on high-ranked answers on Stack Overflow and instead of using some built-in function they are suggesting to copy-paste their implementations of it.

-To be more clear here is an example of parsing of HTTP request body in JSON format.
+To be more clear here is an example of parsing of an HTTP request body in JSON format:

 ```python
 # This decorator takes the class/named tuple to convert any JSON data in incoming request to.